Modes and mechanisms of transmission of pathogenic organisms in the healthcare setting and strategies for prevention and control.

-Every year, more than 9 million people worldwide develop TB and nearly 2 million people die from the disease.
+In 2019 reported occurrences of tuberculosis in the United States were 8,920 (CDC, 2019b), and worldwide a total of 1.5 million was reported for 2018(WHO, 2019).
 Tuberculosis is a bacterial infection caused by Mycobacterium tuberculosis and is spread in airborne droplets when people with the disease cough or sneeze.
 Most people with healthy immune systems infected with M. tuberculosis never become ill.
 However, the bacteria remain dormant within the body and can cause tuberculosis years later if host immunity declines.

 Because tuberculosis is the primary disease transmitted by a true airborne route, and because it is the undiagnosed person who is most likely to transmit disease, the CDC recommends a three-level hierarchy of controls: administrative, environmental, and respiratory protection controls.

 Administrative controls specify who is in charge of the facility’s TB control program, including critical infrastructure such as laboratories as well as other services needed to maintain an effective program.
 A key component is having a plan to ensure prompt detection, airborne precautions, and treatment of persons who have suspected or confirmed TB disease.
 Diagnose, isolate, and treat to prevent exposing others.
 Environmental controls are responsible for containing the source of exposure, primarily by the use of Airborne Infection Isolation (AII) rooms that provide negative-pressure ventilation.